 About Dr. Riggenbach

 Dr. Riggenbach joined Orlando Orthopaedic Center in 2012.
 He came to Orlando after spending the majority of his life in the midwest.
-He attended the University of Dayton where he majored in Exercise Science and worked as an assistant strength coach for the Dayton Flyers athletic department.
+He attended the University of Dayton where he majored in exercise science and worked as an assistant strength coach for the Dayton Flyers athletic department.
 It was there where he developed his interest of the musculoskeletal system.
-He graduated summa cum laude, winning several academic awards.
-He remained in Dayton, Ohio attending the Boonshoft School of Medicine at Wright State University where he became involved with Orthopaedic Surgery.
+He graduated summa cum laude, and won several academic awards.
+He remained in Dayton, Ohio attending the Boonshoft School of Medicine at Wright State University where he became involved with orthopaedic surgery.

 Dr. Riggenbach’s Physician Assistant

 Scott Combs is a graduate of the University of Central Florida with a bachelor’s degree in psychology.
 He continued his studies at the University of Florida where he earned a master’s degree in physician assistant studies.

 Prior to joining Orlando Orthopaedic Center, Mr. Combs worked as a physician assistant at a Level I trauma center and in an orthopaedic clinical setting.
 He later worked as a physician assistant at a Level II trauma center where his primary responsibility was assisting with surgical procedures.